themonomers/tesla-command-proxy/README.md

 > [!CAUTION]
 > ble mode does not require the client to provide a valid auth token to send commands.
 Anybody with network access to the proxy could send commands.

+> [!NOTE]
+> I believe the car is very limited on how many BLE devices can be connected simultaneously.
+With multiple phone keys or keyfobs near the vehicle, the proxy might have trouble to also establish a BLE connection and commands time out.

 This is barely working right now.
 Use it at your own risk and have a debugger ready.
 I welcome Pull Requests.

 You need to generate a keypair and register it to the vehicle, which is possible via BLE and the tesla-command tool like this: